czhang03/sGKCT/rebuttal-600words.md

 We also presented two methods for generating coalgebras from expressions and proved their correctness, finiteness, and correspondence.

 Regarding our experiments, we have revised our tests in our repository.
-We also stress that trivial tests do not provide any performance benefit for algorithms based on Thompson's construction, and dead tests do not favor our algorithm.
+We also emphasize that neither trivial nor dead tests provide performance benefit in our current implementation, so submitted tests are reflective of the general cases.
 As mentioned before, we have conceptual demonstrations of performance improvements in the submitted version.

 # Reviewer Questions